LaNsHoR/native-select-dropdown/readme.md

 # How to use it

-After the setup, you will have 2 new HTML tags available to use: `select-dropdown` and `select-option`.
-They are the analogous to the builtin tags `select` and `option` respectively.
+After the setup, you will have 3 new HTML tags available to use: `select-dropdown`, `select-option` and `select-arrow`.
+They first two are the analogous to the builtin tags `select` and `option` respectively, the last one allows you to define, optionally, an arrow icon, image, text or even a html block.

 ## `<select-dropdown>`